Fire-Dragon-DoL/boostit/README.md

   spec was not respected in the context of this project
 - The UI is implemented poorly and in hurry, but it provides a good baseline to test the application directly in the browser
+- `master.key` file is deployed for ease of use, but should never be committed in a real-world project

 ### Stretch goals attempted
 - Devise was chosen to integrate OAuth.